nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `allt` displays all tasks in the task list.

-### Return to project view from task view `leaveTaskView`

-Change the view on the screen to project view, when previously on task view.

-Format: `leaveTaskView`

-Example: `leaveTaskView` leaves the view of tasks, and reenters the project view.

 ## **Teammate** related features

 ### Create a new teammate in a project `newteammate`